TitoNicolaDrugman/FocusTube/PRIVACY_POLICY.md

 ## 2. Permissions Justification

-CleanTube requests the minimum permissions necessary to function:
+FocusTube requests the minimum permissions necessary to function:

 *   **`storage`:** This permission is required to save your settings and watch-time data on your local device, as described in Section 1.
 This allows the extension to persist your preferences and statistics between browsing sessions.
 *   **`tabs`:** This permission is used to identify and close YouTube tabs when a Focus Hour period begins or when a Session Timer expires.
 It is also used to check a tab's URL to apply blocking rules and to inject the Cooldown Challenge on the correct page.